 Use codes 386 & 525 have been combined in Neighborhood 608-20 and 608-25, the South-end of King County, due to the limited number of properties with use code 525 and no market evidence to differentiate between uses.

 Reconciliation

-All parcels were individually reviewed by the specialty appraiser for correctness of the model application before final value selection.
+The specialty appraiser individually reviewed all parcels for correctness of the model application before final value selection.
 All factors used to establish value by the model were subject to adjustment.

 Model Validation